yulianoch/onlain_menu/README.md

 * menu
 * creating a food order

 You can choose the dishes presented in the menu and remove them from the order.
 And also calculate the cost of the order.
+The list of dishes is added to the firebase.

 ## Available Scripts
 In the project directory, you can run: